 Jaret Daniels is one of the butterfly experts at the University of Florida.
 He’s the one we’ve helped (along with the Miami Blue Chapter of the North American Butterfly Association (NABA)) on rare butterfly surveys in southern Florida and the upper keys.
 Jaret is also responsible for some of the photos and the distribution of the educational butterfly plant brochures we’ve been able to share in our booth at art festivals around the state.
-I’ve had the chance to ask him some of your burning butterfly questions; here’s what he said.
+I’ve asked him some of your burning butterfly questions; here’s what he said.

 On The Lifespan Of Monarch Butterflies